Best Hikes in Acadia National Park: Marvelous Maine

 Jordan Pond Path

-This pleasant, family-friendly 3.3-mile loop requires lots of gentle ups and downs but is far easier-going than the trails we’ve mentioned so far.
-The Jordan Pond Path will take around 1 hour 30 minutes to 2 hours to complete and the walk can also easily be turned into an out-and-back if you run out of steam.
+The Jordan Pond Path is a pleasant, family-friendly 3.3-mile loop with gentle ups and downs.
+This trail takes around 1.5 to 2 hours to complete, and the walk can easily be turned into an out-and-back if you run out of steam.

 The trail skirts around the edge of Jordan Pond, a quaint little body of water that teems with salmon and trout and is exceptionally clear, allowing you to peer down to depths of 46 feet.